odasho/mechano-confinement-HP1alpha/README.md

 ## Getting started

-`environment.yml` lists the dependencies of the `conda` environment used to run the code in this repository.
+`environment_pinned.yml` lists the dependencies (including version numbers) of the `conda` environment used to run the code in this repository.
 Install the `conda` environment with the following command:

-    $ conda env create --file environment.yml
+    $ conda env create --file environment_pinned.yml

+Molecular dynamics simulations were run with [LAMMPS](https://www.lammps.org/) version [2023-08-02](https://github.com/lammps/lammps/tree/stable_2Aug2023_update3).

 ## Citation